cklim83/launch_school/notes/04_ls170_171/00_network_ fundamentals_ study_guide.md

 - The server will send its security certificate which includes its public key to the client.
 - The server will also send over a message containing some source data and a digital signature formed by encrypting the source data with its own private key.
 - The client will then decrypt the digital signature using the server's public key and compare it with the source data.
 If they matches, it can be sure the server **owns the certificate**.

+A **certificate authority** is a trusted organization that verifies websites so that you know who you’re communicating with online.
+They issue site certificates to websites that can pass their identification tests.
+They are a key stakeholder in the authentication service offered by TLS.

 To confirm the certificate is issued by a trusted certificate authority,
 - The client can will look up the certificate path to find the intermediate CA and its certificate.